-Sonos recently came out with a new-and-improved version of its entry-level soundbar, the Beam (Gen 2).
-It's a big deal because it supports Dolby Atmos and costs less than $500.
-Most Dolby Atmos soundbars cost in the region of $900 — the flagship options from Sonos and Bose — but many cost well over that.
+In October 2021, Sonos released a new-and-improved version of its entry-level soundbar, the Beam (Gen 2).
+And it's big new feature was that it supported Dolby Atmos and was priced under $500.
+Most Dolby Atmos soundbars cost in the region of $900 — like the flagship options from Sonos and Bose — but many cost well over that.

 There are two big reasons why Dolby Atmos soundbars are typically expensive.
 First, it's expensive for manufacturers to get the licensing for Atmos certification; which gets them the software package that decodes and the renders the Atmos stream.
 And two, the best Dolby Atmos soundbars typically require more speakers to best take advantage of the immersive sound technology — and more speakers are more expensive.

 But over the last few years Dolby has been working to get Atmos supported in as many products as possible — it wants to make Atmos as popular as stereo sound.
 As that relates to soundbars, a lot of times that means supporting both soundbars that have and don't have upward-firing drivers.
 And if a soundbar doesn't have upward-firing drivers, it can be a lot less expensive.

 Atmos allows speakers to create virtual height and side channels.
 This fools your ears into thinking that that sounds are coming from your left, right, center and above.
 The Atmos software package that Dolby provides soundbar manufacturers is smart enough to figure out what kind of system it is — be a 2.0-channel soundbar or 7.1.2 home theater system — and then it renders audio so that it's as accurate and immersive as possible.